 - (a) The Applicant shall identify an inventory of noise sources for fixed noise sources impact assessment.
-The inventory of noise sources shall include noise associated with any permanent or temporary industrial noise sources. - (b) The Applicant shall provide document or certificate, where applicable, with a methodology accepted by recognised national/international organisation, for the sound power level of each type of fixed noise sources. - (c) Validity of the inventory shall be confirmed with the relevant government departments/authorities where applicable and documented in the EIA report.
+The inventory of noise sources shall include existing noise sources (including any permanent or temporary fixed noise sources) and planned fixed noise sources (e.g., ventilation system(s) of underpass, if any, fixed noise sources from other concurrent projects, etc). - (b) The Applicant shall provide document or certificate, where applicable, accepted by recognised national/international organisation, for the sound power level of each type of fixed noise sources. - (c) Validity of the inventory shall be confirmed with the relevant government departments/authorities where applicable and documented in the EIA report.